devpro/rancher-ecosystem/docs/rancher-provisioning.md

 When a Cluster (provisioning.cattle.io/v1) is created, various CAPI objects are generated: RKECluster, RKEControlPlane, Cluster, RKEBootstrapTemplate, MachineDeployment and infra specific kinds like Amazonec2MachineTemplate.

 Currently (January 2023) it is not easily possible to use other Cluster API providers with Rancher.

-RKE2 cluster templates are Helm charts and can be used to automate cluster creation in a GitOps way (see [Kubernetes Master Class: Creating RKE2 Cluster Templates](https://youtu.be/xXtOP7CHbSA)).

-Chart that can be used to try cluster creation through Rancher templates: [devpro/helm-charts](https://github.com/devpro/helm-charts/tree/main/charts/rancher-cluster-templates).